 Why?
-Because you just saw on Instagram that another brand, one you think is pretty in line with where your brand is, has hit another milestone.
-She scored a new account, launched an incredible new website, got that celebrity placement, or landed in your favorite piece of press.
+Because you just saw on Instagram that another brand, one you think is pretty in-line with where your brand is, has hit another milestone.
+They scored a new wholesale account, launched an incredible new website, got that celebrity placement, or landed in your favorite piece of press.
 Or worse, all of those things.
 In the same week.

 This feeling sucks.

-When we see our contemporaries moving at what seems like light-years ahead of us, there is a part of each one of us that starts comparing ourselves and our businesses to them and their businesses.
+When we see our contemporaries moving at what seems like light-speed, there is a part of each one of us that starts comparing ourselves and our businesses to them and their businesses.